tsaik/socialinvite2/README.md

 # How It Works
-The Social Invite API will allow customer to submit a list of phone numbers, with variable to attach sender name, content of SMS and customizable URL; and our system will handle sending the messages based on following criteria:
+The Social Invite API will allow mobile app to invite friends via SMS.
+Simply call our API with a personalized message and recipient phone number and let Social Invitation API take care of the rest.
+Our service will apply host of filters, rules and scheduling to ahieve better consumer experience and better results.
+Some of our features are highlighed as follow:

 1. Remove landline numbers
 2. Remove known feature phone numbers